Griffin in Summer: Production

 The film was shot mainly outside Richmond, Virginia, with some scenes shot in New York City.
-From conception to completion, it took around four years to make.
+From conception to completion, it took around five years to make.
 It was produced by Camila Mendes and Rachel Matthews under their Honor Role banner.

 Release

 Griffin in Summer had its world premiere at the Tribeca Festival on June 6, 2024, where it won three awards: Best U.S. Narrative Feature, Best Screenplay, and a Special Jury Mention for director Colia.
 In May 2025, Vertical acquired North American rights to the film.
-It was given a limited theatrical release on August 29, 2025.
+It was given a limited theatrical release on August 29, 2025, and premiered on Hulu on December 2.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 73 out of 100, based on 7 critics, indicating "generally favorable" reviews.

 The film received a positive reception, with IndieWires Kate Erbland calling it "a very fine [directorial] debut".
 Elsewhere, critics compared it favorably to the work of Wes Anderson and Todd Solondz, while praising the performances of Everett Blunck, Owen Teague, and Melanie Lynskey.
 In Pajiba, Jason Adams wrote, "Griffin is brought to riotous life by Blunck in a triumphant performance of tween awkwardness that should prepare to stand in the pantheon alongside Heather Matarazzo's Dawn Weiner.
 This movie wouldn't work—and this movie very, very, very much works—if not for Blunck, on whose wispy shoulders the entire thing rests."
 He called Teague "an absolute riot" and said that Lynskey's performance is like watching her pull "a magic trick".

 Loviya Gyarkye of The Hollywood Reporter wrote, "What Griffin in Summer does quite well is take the artistic pursuits of its protagonist seriously...Indeed, [Griffin] channels his capricious temperament onto the page, using the characters in his play to better understand his own heartbreak.
 It's a comforting reminder of why any of us create in the first place."
 The New York Timess Chris Azzopardi selected the film as a Critic's Pick, calling it a " winking ode to queer youth who still dream — too fiercely, too soon — amid self-discovery and family disruption".
+Everett Blunck's performance was named one of the best of the year by Vulture and Colia was nominated for a Film Independent Spirit Award in the Someone to Watch category for his work on the film.